San7o/Brenta-Engine/docs/DESIGN.md

 common with writing an operating system.
 You are working with audio, files, video, network and the GPU.
-A game engine is essentially a realtime system since you need to compute logic and render the frame in under 16ms to run at 60 FPS, hence you need to understand how the CPU and memory works in order to optimize it.
-Game engines and an operating system diverge in many other ways, for example an operating system should manage virtualization and security, while a game engine has to manage game logic and physics.
-Still, I think the parallelism is clear: you need to interface and understand many systems and devices, which makes this project interesting to me.
+A game engine is essentially a realtime system since you need to compute logic and render the frame in under 16ms to run at 60 FPS, hence you have to understand how the CPU and memory works in order to optimize it.
+Obviously game engines and an operating system diverge in many other ways, for example an operating system should manage virtualization and security, while a game engine has to manage game logic and physics.
+Still, I think the parallelism is clear: you need to interface and reason about many types of systems and devices, which makes this project interesting to me.

 ![engine-and-os](./engine-and-os.png)

 Brenta engine is divided in subsystems, each one has different responsibilities and provides certain abstractions.
-The most important subsystems are the rendering, which manages things like models and textures, and the entity component system which manages logic.
+The most important subsystems are the Rendering, which manages things like the scene and render commands, and the Entity Component System (ECS) which manages game logic.

 ![brenta-subsystems](./brenta-subsystems.png)